 Since early sailors spent years away from home, first-time listeners should not be surprised that many tunes mention fair maidens, home, and “other” entertainments.
 With rollicking tunes and sing-along choruses, it’s also fun.
 This jolly band of merrymakers has been seen and heard all up and down the east coast of the United States.

-• 3rd Thursdays: we recommend Chanteymen friend Johnny Strumm’s pubsing at Limerick Irish Pub, Wheaton MD.
-Food & drink available.
-8-10pm.
+3rd Thursdays, 3rd Thursdays, 8-10pm: We recommend Chanteymen friend Johnny Strumm’s pubsing at Limerick Irish Pub in Wheaton, MD.
+Food and drink available.

 Our chanteymen have performed at: